BillK181/KlinkatsisWedding/README.md

 ## 👰🤵 About

 Developed by: Bill Klinkatsis
-Purpose: To celebrate Bill and Marisa's wedding with a creative, interactive website for guests.
+Purpose: **BillandMarisa.com** celebrates Bill and Marisa's wedding with a creative, interactive website for guests.
-Company: ThrillBill Fullstack
+Company: ThrillBill FullStack